Here’s How to Choose the Best Vegan Milk

 Yeah, I know it might sound a little weird, but pea milk is actually quite good—AND it may be the most nutritious of all vegan milks.
 It’s an excellent source of protein, calcium, and omega-3s, and it has fewer calories than cow’s milk!

 Ready to give vegan eating a shot?
-Click here for meal ideas, easy recipes, and tips on making the switch.
+Click here for meal ideas, easy recipes, and tips.